Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/09b-bootstrapping-kubernetes-workers-docker.md

 ```
 ## Configure CNI Networking
-cluster-cidr=10.200.0.0/16 was set in the kube-controller-manager. each node will get a POD_CIDR which is a portion of this.
+cluster-cidr=10.200.0.0/16 was set in the kube-controller-manager in the previous section.
+Each node will get portion of this range using the POD_CIDR value.

 **`POD_CIDR="10.200.1.0/24"`** set as this on **`worker1`**